FAQ – Staying at Marten River Lodge

 Non-residents only need to obtain a Pleasure Craft Operator Card if they are operating their powered boat in Canadian waters for more than 45 consecutive days or if the boat they are operating is registered or licensed in Canada (this includes rented boats).
 Boater Education Cards or equivalent certifications are recognized in Canada.
 Proper identification should be kept on board at all times to provide proof of residency.

 Yes we offer both by internet access to the on-line purchasing on the MNR site.
+You can also go to Trappers Trading Post to buy in person.
+(5 minute drive)

 Yes.
 We have a screened fish cleaning station equipped with knives, sharpening stones, scales, cutting boards, running water and packaging materials.
 For guests returning from guided fishing excursions, our guides will clean, package, label and freeze your fish for you.